felixleopoldo/dncDagger/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Seqopt is a score based structure learning algorithm for Bayesian networks, using the order representation.
+Th prder pruner is a score based structure learning algorithm for Bayesian networks, using the order representation.
 The idea is to learn the order scores sequentially and at each step prune the orders which will not lead to the optimal order.

 <p align="right">(<a href="#top">back to top</a>)</p>